EXPECTANT MOTHER FAQS

 Visit the FDA’s Food Safety Website or the EPA website for a listing of mercury levels in fish.

-Is it normal for swelling to occur?
+Is it normal for swelling to occur during pregnancy?
 [Back to Top]

 A certain amount of swelling (called edema) is normal during pregnancy.
 It occurs most often in the legs.
 Elevating the legs usually makes the swelling less by the next morning.
 Swelling can begin during the last few months of pregnancy, and it may occur more often in the summer.
 Let your doctor or nurse know if you have swelling in your hands or face, because this may be a sign of another problem.
 A clue that your hands are swollen is that your rings are too tight.
 Never take medications (water pills) for swelling unless they have been prescribed to you.